University of Lyon: History

 In 1806, Napoleon I established the University of France, an institution that centralised all faculties in France.
 Ephemeral faculties of arts and sciences were created in Lyon during this period but were abolished during the Bourbon Restoration in 1815.
 At the beginning of the 19th century, it had a total of 2,551 students, making it the largest university in the country after Paris.
 The modern faculties, ancestors of the University of Lyon, were established under the July Monarchy: the Faculty of Sciences of Lyon opened its doors in 1833, the Faculty of Letters in 1838, the Faculty of Theology in 1839 (transformed into the Catholic Faculty in 1885), the Faculty of Law in 1875 by decree of President Mac Mahon, and the Faculty of Medicine and Pharmacy in 1877.

+Flourishing as a prominent research hub for Egyptological studies since the late 19th century, Lyon witnessed the birth of the Institute of Egyptology in 1879.
+In 1975, Egyptological studies found a home in the Victor Loret Institute of the Centre National de la Recherche Scientifique (CNRS), alongside the creation of the Maison de l'Orient et de la Méditerranée.

 The law of 10 July 1896 formally created the University of Lyon, composed of these faculties.
 Each faculty maintained a high degree of autonomy despite sharing what was then known as the Palais des Facultés, now the Palais Hirsch, located on the left bank of the Rhône at Quai Claude-Bernard.
 By 1920, Lyon had over 3,500 university students, making it the second largest university in the country after Paris, which had 17,000 students.
 The University of Lyon in this centralised form existed until 1968.

 As with all universities in France, following the events of May 1968, the University of Lyon was replaced by autonomous faculties.
 The Edgar Faure law aimed to grant greater autonomy to faculties and break with the highly centralised vision that had governed higher education in France since 1896.
 The law provided a legal status of autonomy to the faculties, that of "public establishments of a scientific and cultural nature."
 The University of Lyon was then divided into three autonomous entities: University Lyon-I - Claude Bernard (former faculty of medicine and pharmacy, now a university of sciences), University Lyon-II - Lumière (former faculty of letters, now a university dedicated to the humanities, social sciences, and arts), and University Lyon-III - Jean Moulin (former faculty of law, now a university dedicated to law and political science).
 The University of Sciences Lyon-I is named Claude Bernard in honour of this eminent physiologist and scientist; the University of Lyon-II is named Lumière in reference to the brothers Louis and Auguste Lumière, the inventors of cinema; the University Lyon-III is named Jean Moulin in honour of the prefect and resistance leader during World War II, who unified the French Resistance and died under torture by the Gestapo in Lyon in 1943.